 Mineral dust aerosols are heterogeneous mixtures of primarily mineral oxides.
-Michel et al. (2002) report chemical compositions of China loess as primarily 48% Si, 22% Ca, 25 %10 Fe, 10% AI and Saharan dust as 80% Si, 1% Ca, 7% Fe and 8% AI (C and O excluded).
+Michel et al. (2002) report chemical compositions of China loess as primarily 48% Si, 22% Ca, %10 Fe, 10% Al and Saharan dust as 80% Si, 1% Ca, 7% Fe and 8% Al (C and O excluded).
 Other researchers have investigated the reactive uptake of ozone on both authentic mineral dust samples, and on the individual components of mineral aerosols such as CaO, Al2O3, Fe2O3 and SiO2.
-In particular, Suzuki et al. (1979) showed that the reactivity of ozone on metal oxides decreased with ozone exposure, and Alebić-Juretić et al. (1992) used a fluidized bed-reactor to show that the relative effectiveness of ozone destruction was alumina > wood ash > silica-gel > Saharan sand > calcite > NaCl.
+In particular, Suzuki et al. (1979) showed that the reactivity of ozone on metal oxides decreased with ozone exposure, and Alebić-Juretić et al. (1992) used a fluidized bed-reactor to show that the relative effectiveness of ozone destruction was alumina>wood ash>silicagel>Saharan sand>calcite>NaCl.
 They also found that the kinetics of ozone loss could be described by two different half-lives produced by a fast initial loss of ozone followed by a much slower loss (Alebić-Juretić et al., 2000).
-Similar results have been found for Saharan Dust (Hanisch and Crowley, 2003) where it was also found that at high O3 concentrations the O3 uptake ceased after an exposure period due to surface passivation.
-Michel et al. (2002) and Michel et al. (2003) measured the uptake of O3 on α -Al2O3, α -Fe2O3, SiO China losss and Saharan sand, and claim that some component of the loss is
+Similar results have been reported for Saharan Dust (Hanisch and Crowley, 2003) where it was also found that at high O_3 concentrations the O_3 uptake ceased after an exposure period due to surface passivation.
+Michel et al. (2002) and Michel et al. (2003) measured the uptake of O_3 on α -Al2O3, α -Fe2O3, SiO2, China loess and Saharan sand, and claim that some component of the loss is catalytic, i.e. the total number of ozone molecules lost is greater than the number of active sites on the mineral surfaces.
+They report that the O3 reactive uptake exhibited the following trend: α -Fe2O3> α - Al_2O_3 > SiO_2.
+For a more comprehensive review of mineral dust kinetics, the reader can consult Usher et al. (2003a).

-- 10 SiO2, China loess and Saharan sand, and claim that some component of the loss is catalytic, i.e. the total number of ozone molecules lost is greater than the number of active sites on the mineral surfaces.
-They report that the O3 reactive uptake exhibited the following trend: α -Fe2O3> α -Al2O3>SiO2.
-For a more comprehensive review of mineral dust kinetics, the reader can consult Usher et al. (2003). - Given that alumina is both a principal mineral in dust aerosol and one of the more reactive components for ozone destruction, we chose to begin our mineral dust studies with alumina before moving on to authentic dust samples.
+Given that alumina is both a principal mineral in dust aerosol and one of the more reactive components for ozone destruction, we chose to begin our mineral dust studies with alumina before moving on to authentic dust samples.
 In this work, we paid particular attention to parameters of the chemistry that had not been addressed in previous experiments.
-In particular, for the first time we have measured the BET surface areas of - the representative alumina films in situ.
+In particular, for the first time we have measured the BET surface areas of the equivalent alumina films in situ.
 Also, we have investigated for the first time the effect of the simultaneous presence of water vapour on the kinetics by performing the experiments at elevated relative humidity.
 This latter experiment is motivated by previous studies that show that considerable amounts of water adsorb to alumina surfaces under atmospheric relative humidity conditions (Al-Abadleh and Grassian, 2003).
-We - have used a static-mode, UV absorption apparatus for these studies because it can operate under high relative humidities whereas Knudsen cells, which have been used for recent studies of ozone/mineral dust kinetics (Michel et al., 2002; Michel et al., 2003; Hanisch and Crowley, 2003), cannot.
+We have used a static-mode, UV absorption apparatus for these studies because it can operate under high relative humidities whereas Knudsen cells, which have been used for recent studies of ozone/ mineral dust kinetics (Michel et al., 2002; Michel et al., 2003; Hanisch and Crowley, 2003), cannot.

-2. Experimental
+2 Experimental

-2.1.
-Film preparation
+2.1 Film preparation

-Mineral oxide films were prepared by mixing 0.3 g of alpha-aluminium oxide (α-Al203, Alfa Aesar, 99.9% pure) with 10 ml of methanol to create a slurry.
-About 2 ml of the slurry were dripped into pyrex tubes of dimensions 20-cm-long by 1.4-cm-i.d.
+Mineral oxide films were prepared by mixing 0.3 g of alphaaluminium oxide (α -Al203, Alfa Aesar, 99.9% pure) with 10 ml of methanol to create a slurry.
+About 2 ml of the slurry was dripped into pyrex tubes of dimensions 20-cm-long by 1.4-cm-i.d.
 The tube was rolled to evenly spread the slurry across the tube while being dried by a gentle stream of dry air.
 The resulting film covered the entire inner area of the tube and, to the eye, was fairly uniform in thickness.
-The coated tubes were then stored for at least 24 h in a purge box with a constant flow of air that had been dried, filtered and purged of carbon dioxide.
+The coated tubes were then stored for at least 24 h in a purge box with a constant flow of air that has been dried, filtered and purged of carbon dioxide.